How to Choose Suitable Sanitary Napkins (Sanitary Pads)?

 7. Using each sanitary napkin for a longer time: For women in Asia, the number of sanitary napkins used for each menstruation is apparently lower as compared with women in Europe and America.
 Saving money in this way at the expense of one’s own health is definitely not wise.
 It is best to change sanitary napkins every two hours.

 8. Preferring to have high absorption: It is wrong to look for sanitary napkins with high absorption in the hope that sanitary napkins need not be changed frequently.
-This would lead to growth of more bacteria.
+This would lead to the growth of more bacteria.